 One side (parallel) consists of data lines, and the other side (serial) has the transmit (TX) and receive (RX) lines.
 Never connect TX to TX and RX to RX!
 The wires should cross, TX should be connected to RX, and RX should be connected to TX between the separate serial communication devices.
 UARTs do exist as stand-alone ICs, but they're more commonly found inside microcontrollers.

 SPI is an interface bus used to send data between microcontrollers and small components, like sensors and SD cards.

 SPI works in a slightly different manner than serial communication - it uses a synchronous data bus rather than an asynchronous data bus.
 With this in mind, it uses separate lines for data and a clock that keeps both the receiving and transmitting side in perfect sync with one another.
 The clock is an oscillating signal that tells the receiver exactly when to sample the bits on the data line.
 This is either the rising or falling edge of the clock signal.
 When the receiver detects that edge, it will immediately look at the data line to read the next bit.
 One reason SPI is popular is that the receiving hardware can be a simple shift register - simpler and cheaper than the UART, which is required by asynchronous serial communication.

-The Inter-integrated Circuit (I2C) Protocol is intended to allow multiple "slave" digital integrated circuits ("chips") to communicate with one or more "master" chips.
+The Inter-Integrated Circuit (I2C) Protocol is intended to allow multiple "peripheral" digital integrated circuits ("chips") to communicate with one or more "controller" chips.

 Like SPI, it is only intended for short distance communications within a single device.
 Like ASIs (such as RS-232 or UART), it only requires two signal wires to exchange information.
 SparkFun's Qwiic Connect System takes advantage of the benefits of I2C to allow different sensors, actuators, displays and more to be daisy-chained together with a polarized cable.